Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 28 Agustus 2025 11.31.04 UTC
+- WIB: Kamis, 28 Agustus 2025 12.27.34 UTC
-- WITA: Kamis, 28 Agustus 2025 12.31.04 UTC
+- WITA: Kamis, 28 Agustus 2025 13.27.34 UTC
-- WIT: Kamis, 28 Agustus 2025 13.31.04 UTC
+- WIT: Kamis, 28 Agustus 2025 14.27.34 UTC

 Kutipan Inspiratif:
-"There is only one thing worse than fighting with allies and that is fighting without them."
+"Love is not only made for lovers.
+It is also made 4 true friends.
+A true friend can love more than a lover."

 Kategori: friendship